 HRR of Unconfined Liquid Fuel Spill Fires

 The maximum area of an unconfined liquid fuel spill can be estimated with the method recommended in NUREG/CR-6850 (Reference 8), Appendix G, Section G.4.
-This method was originally developed by Gottuk and White as described in the SFPE Handbook (Reference 3).
+This method was originally developed by Gottuk and White as described in the Society of Fire Protection Engineers (SFPE) Handbook (Reference 33).
 The method assumes that the maximum area of an unconfined spill is equal to 1.4 m2/ℓ (57 ft2/gal) if the total volume of fuel spilled is 95 ℓ (25 gal) or less, and equal to 0.36 m2/ℓ (15 ft2/gal) if the total volume of fuel spilled is greater than 95 ℓ (25 gal).
 Note that the spill areas per unit volume in Reference 8 are actually incorrect.
 The correct values are given on the NUREG/CR-6850 errata sheet (Reference 34).

 The maximum spill area estimate can be used in conjunction with Equation 4 to obtain a conservative value of the HRR of an unconfined liquid fuel spill fire.
 However, the discontinuity in the maximum spill area estimates at 95 ℓ (25 gal) leads to inconsistencies in the calculated HRRs.
 For example, the HRR for a spill of 76 ℓ (20 gal) diesel fuel is approximately 2.6 times the HRR for a 113 ℓ (30 gal) spill.
 To address this problem, the fuel spill depth is calculated from the spill volume according to the following equation: